thiagocapuano/waves-documentation/en/waves-full-node/options-for-getting-actual-blockchain.md

 | Intel Xeon Platinum 8124M @ 3.00 GHz \(16 vCPU\)/32 GB | 10:45. | 10:05 |
 | Intel i7 8550u @ 1.8 GHz \(up to 4GHz\) \(8 vCPU\)/16 GB | 9:35. | 9:20. |

-**Note.** you can go through the links above for more details about each step.
+{% prettyhint type="info" %} You can go through the links above for more details about each step.{% endprettyhint %}